comicrelief/component-library/README.md

 ### Develop

-To install CR-CL locally run
+To install CR-CL locally, run:

 ```
 $ yarn install
 ```

-To start
+To start the dev build and server:
 ```
 $ yarn styleguide
 ```

-To test
+To test:
 ```
 $ yarn test
 ```
-_Test will run through all jest tests and watch for any changes on snapshots._
+_Test will run through all Jest tests and watch for any changes on snapshots._

-To update snapshots
+To update snapshots with desired changes brought in through your work:
 ```
 $ yarn test -u
 ```